What is data architecture?

 A database, in simple terms, is a vast collection of data.
 It can be either relational or non-relational (SQL vs. NoSQL).

-b.
-Non-relational (NoSQL) databases: These also store data but in semi-structured or unstructured data.
-Datasets in these databases can be manipulated by making use of programming languages.
-MongoDB and Cassandra DB are few examples of NoSQL databases.
+- Non-relational (NoSQL) databases: These also store data but in semi-structured or unstructured data.
+Datasets in these databases can be manipulated by using programming languages.
+MongoDB and Cassandra DB are a few examples of NoSQL databases.

 ETL stands for “Extract, Transform, Load.”
 These tools collect and refine data from various sources and then deliver them to the data warehouse in three stages.

-Database structures are created from diagrams by using these software applications which are known as Data Modeling tools.
+Database structures are created from diagrams by using these software applications, known as Data Modeling tools.
 These tools are used to define data flow and relationships and they make it easy to form perfect data structures.
 They help the users create business specific diagrams, data flowcharts and infographics.
 Some examples of data modeling tools are Future Selection Toolbox, Database Workbench, Bizz design Architect etc.

-These tools are suitable for gaining insights from datasets by making use of visuals such as charts, maps, and tables.
+These tools are suitable for gaining insights from datasets by using visuals such as charts, maps, and tables.
 These tools are mostly used by data analysts to create dashboards and reports to help management make informed decisions.
 Some good data visualization tools are Microsoft Power BI, Tableau, and QlikView.

 It is important to build an efficient data architecture.
 Given below are some of the best practices you can make use of to build one: